GabeScott/standard-works-vault/General Conference/1971 October - A Time of Testing.md

 # A Time of Testing

-*By Henry D. Taylor - Assistant to the Council of the Twelve*
+By Elder Henry D. Taylor - *Assistant to the Council of the Twelve*

 *Given in the October session of the 1971 General Conference*